OraMUC/table-api-generator/README.md

 - Supports APEX automatic row processing by generation of an optional updatable view with an instead of trigger, which calls simply the API and if enabled - the generic logging

+## How it looks like

+See our generated [example API](example-api.md) on the demo table HR.EMPLOYEES.

 ## License

 The MIT License (MIT)